James-Fleming12/EvidentialHDC/README.md

 5. **Re-estimate.** Update the prototypes from the labeled cluster representatives with the per-point weighting that we know beats zero-shot (the oracle operator).
-Optionally freeze the saturated majority classes and bound the budget per class (the balanced-allocation rule from Pillar 2).
+Optionally freeze the saturated majority classes and bound the budget per class (the balanced-allocation rule from Pillar 3).

 The leverage is that the label budget scales with the number of clusters, not the number of points: each queried cluster is worth many correct labels, so a small budget recovers most of the oracle gap.

-### 4.4 When it activates
+### 5.3 When it activates

-Pillar 2 (active learning) is the primary framework, not a fallback.
-It is engaged whenever the label-free path (Section 5.5) is not demonstrably sufficient — which the measurements say is the default on the collapsed conditions (fog, crosstalk), where the assignment wall caps any label-free update well below the labeled ceiling.
-The deployment policy is: run the extractor, attempt the label-free TTA path, and activate active learning on exactly the conditions/clusters where the label-free gap-closed is below a threshold (or where the TTA-to-supervised gap is not >90% closed).
+Active learning is the fill-in, engaged by a detection mechanism (Section 4.2): run the extractor, attempt the label-free TTA path, and activate active learning on exactly the conditions/clusters where the label-free gap-closed is below a threshold (or where the TTA-to-supervised gap is not >90% closed).
+The measurements say this is the default on the collapsed conditions (fog, crosstalk), where the assignment wall caps any label-free update well below the labeled ceiling, while the healthy conditions stay on the label-free path (Section 3).
 It spends the small label budget on exactly the clusters the label-free thread cannot name, and converts the surviving cluster structure into prototypes.
 It is the only path that closes the residual gap, because it is the only one that supplies the missing class labels.

 ---

-## 5. Previous and Current Results
+## 6. Previous and Current Results

-### 5.1 Problem setting
+### 6.1 Problem setting

 | Component | Configuration |
 |---|---|